nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

   </tr>
 </table>

-The only type of data that **MAY** use the component element is when a blood pressure is recorded as a pair of results.
+This **MAY** be used for the component part of a blood pressure that is recorded as a triple or to carry qualifying data to the main observation code from providing systems.

 <br>